About Lloyd Meyer

 In 1982, CBS brought Meyer to New York to personally manage the Steinway world wide operations, which had developed serious quality problems and was operating at a significant loss.
 Meyer was the first President after Henry Steinway to be given responsibility for both the Hamburg and New York factories and the London and Berlin Concert & Artist facilities.
 Steinway was the most prestigious acquisition by CBS, and it took the direction of Meyer to achieve profitability within the first year, in addition to making significant quality improvements including the elimination of the controversial Teflon bushing in the piano action.
 Meyer’s gifts of leadership and marketing experience led to other corporate appointments at CBS.

 Following the sale of Steinway by CBS, Meyer acquired a major piano rebuilding factory in New York City in 1988, and also established the Renner USA company which is responsible for the product development, marketing, and distribution of Renner piano action parts for North and South America.
-Meyer continues to own and manage the Renner USA business which now represents the largest source of quality replacement piano parts in the U.S. and Canada.
+After his passing in 2022, the innovative and successful company Lloyd created continues to serve thousands of industry professionals under the leadership of his oldest son, Lloyd W. Meyer III, also known as Chip.